kevincharm/sloth-pasta/README.md

 C currently takes in and emits two-dimentional arrays of 64-bit limbs.
 This is surely less optimal from application viewpoint.
 Would it be more appropriate to take in and emit pairs of byte arrays?
 Or a double-width byte array?
 In other words C would take in and emit data in wire format.

+One can ask why not implement and expose just the elementary field operations.
+Rust over-relies on indirect subroutine calls, which contributes to uncertainty in critical paths' performance, more specifically in real-life applications.
+C provides adequate control over inter-procedural interaction.
+Not to mention that higher level interface is more practical to reuse from languages that are not as FFI-friendly as Rust.

 ### Platform support.

 ARM64 and legacy x86_64 are supported mostly to facilitate development, not production.
 In other words no assumptions are made about which computer is found on the application developer's desk or lap.